 - Languages spoken

 English is our spoken language but we welcome all children and their families.
-We currently have 2 Polish children.
+We currently have Polish, Thai and Hungarian children.

 We have the talking pen 'Penpal' and books with different languages that the children can use.
 We also use visual prompts at snack time and we have flashcards.